oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 Other rollout types exist, though these do require the use of a service mesh (e.g. [Linkerd](https://linkerd.io/) or [Istio](https://istio.io/)to split the request flow between different versions.
 Examples include :

-Canary rollouts where the new services instances are created, then a limited amount of traffic is diverted to them by the service mesh (the bulk of the traffic going to the original version.)
+Canary rollouts where the new services instances are created, then a limited amount of traffic is diverted to them by the service mesh (the bulk of the traffic going to the original version).
 Once the new version has been tested for a while and shown to meet the release criteria for quality then traffic is switched to the new version is ramped up quickly and the old version stopped.
 If the quality metrics turn out not to be met then all of the traffic is redirected to the old version.

 A/B testing is a variant of canary testing, and also requires a service mesh.
 Like canary testing both versions of the microservice exist at the same time, and the traffic is shared between them.
 But for A/B testing instead of the quality being the focus the switch is driven by some form of business metric, for example the new version results in 5% more orders than the old one.